gastonkons/portfolio-reactcba/README.md

 # portfolio-reactcba
-Frontend portfolio of project to React Córdoba
+Frontend portfolio of the project React Córdoba!